 How to get from Tokyo to Nikkō

 By far the simplest, cheapest (and most popular) way of getting from Tokyo to Nikkō is by train.
 The area is served by JR and Tobu lines, with trains leaving Tokyo at least once an hour.
-The trip takes about two hours and discount passes are available to knock the trainfare down.
+The trip takes about two hours, and discount passes are available to knock travel costs down.

-In particular, we recommend the Nikkō World Heritage Area Pass, which you can buy online from Viator and Klook (we suggest you compare prices).
+In particular, we recommend the Nikkō World Heritage Area Pass, which you can buy online from Klook.

-Note: The Nikkō World Heritage Area Pass does not cover bus travel to Nikkō’s mountainous area where you’ll find Lake Chunzenji and Kegon Falls, and you’ll have to pay extra to get on the limited express trains.
+Note: The Nikkō World Heritage Area Pass does not cover bus travel to Nikkō’s mountainous area, where you’ll find Lake Chuzenji and Kegon Falls.
+You’ll need the Nikkō All Area Pass for that.

 Comparing Tokyo to Nikkō transport options